 Place the food into the empty cooking compartment before the oven is heated up.
-Select a temperature of between 120 °C and 230 °C. Always keep the appliance door closed when cooking.
+Always keep the appliance door closed when cooking.
 Only cook on one level when using this function.

 The CircoTherm gentle heating function is used to measure both the energy consumption in air recirculation mode and the energy efficiency class.